Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 \Cref{thm:moulin-phantoms} continues to hold when the set of alternatives is $\mathbb R$, or any subset of $\mathbb R$ \citep{weymark2011unified}.
 It also holds when replacing strategyproofness by group strategyproofness (i.e., resistance to manipulation by groups of voters), since these properties are equivalent on the single-peaked domain \citep{moulin1980strategy}.
 An analog of \Cref{thm:moulin-phantoms} holds when weakening Pareto optimality to the tops-only condition, in which case the class of anonymous and strategyproof rules consists of the generalized median rules with $n + 1$ rather than $n-1$ phantom voters \citep{moulin1980strategy}.
 The class of strategyproof rules without the anonymity requirement has also been characterized, though the description of this class involves $2^n$ parameters and is more complicated \citep{moulin1980strategy,weymark2011unified}.

 Within the class of generalized median rules, the most commonly considered ones are the order statistics (e.g., left-most peak, median peak) which can be obtained by having all the phantoms at extreme positions (only the left-most or right-most alternative).
 But other mechanisms in this class are also of interest.
-For example if the set of alternatives is the interval $[0,1]$, and we place phantom voters at $\alpha_1 = \frac1n, \alpha_2 = \frac2n, \dots, \alpha_{n-1} = \frac{n-1}{n}$, we obtain the \emph{uniform phantom mechanism}, which approximates the rule that selects the average of the peaks \citep{CPS16b,freeman2021truthful,caragiannis2022truthful}.
+For example if the set of alternatives is the interval $[0,1]$, and we place phantom voters at $\alpha_1 = \frac1n, \alpha_2 = \frac2n, \dots, \alpha_{n-1} = \frac{n-1}{n}$, we obtain the \emph{uniform phantom mechanism} (also known as the \emph{linear median}), which approximates the rule that selects the average of the peaks \citep{CPS16b,freeman2021truthful,caragiannis2022truthful,jennings2023new}.

 \paragraph{Counting} It is easy to see that a single-peaked profile could be single-peaked with respect to several different axes.
 Indeed, \emph{every} single-peaked profile will be single-peaked with respect to at least two different axes, since reversing the axis preserves single-peakedness.
 If we consider a profile consisting of just a single preference order $\succ$, we can see that this profile is single-peaked on $2^{m-1}$ different axes.
 Indeed, we can start building a partial axis for $\succ$ by placing the peak of $\succ$ on the line, and then process the rest of the vote from top to bottom.
 For each alternative, we can choose whether to put it to the left or to the right of the alternatives placed so far.
 For example, the profile $P = (a \succ b \succ c)$ is single-peaked with respect to the axes $a\lhd b\lhd c$, $b\lhd a\lhd c$, $c\lhd a\lhd b$, and $c\lhd b\lhd a$.
 On the other hand, a profile containing two reverse preference orders is only single-peaked on precisely two different axes (which coincide with these two orders).
 We will study the collection of all axes that make a given profile single-peaked in more detail in \Cref{sec:recog:sp}, where we will see that the size of this collection is always a power of 2, and that any two axes can be obtained from each other by (repeatedly) reversing certain intervals of the axis.